pabloHoc/mafia-strategy-game-site/systems/MISSION_LOOP.md

 However, committing assets creates risk: they may become exposed, occupied, damaged, or targeted by rivals.

+## Design Principles

+Mission planning should revolve around meaningful opportunity cost.

+Every lieutenant, crew, asset, or amount of wealth committed to one mission becomes unavailable for others, forcing players to prioritize which opportunities are worth pursuing.

+Likewise, gathering additional Intel improves decision making, but consumes time during which the world continues to evolve and opportunities may disappear.

 # Mission Resolution

 Once a mission is assembled and executed, it enters a resolution phase where uncertainty and opposition matter.